Top 10 Medicinal Plants Mostly Used Around the World

 Garlic (Allium sativum)

-Garlic is celebrated for its immune-boosting properties and its ability to lower blood pressure and cholesterol levels.
-It is often used to prevent and alleviate the common cold and flu.
+Garlic is renowned for its immune-enhancing characteristics, along with its capacity to reduce blood pressure and cholesterol levels.
+Frequently employed to prevent and alleviate the common cold and flu, garlic stands out for its multifaceted health benefits.

 Read More: Therapy in Nature: 8 Mental Health Benefits of Nature Exposure